-In order to properly complete this section of your small business plan, you'll need to compile a fair amount of marketing research data to support your conclusions.
+To write this section of your business plan, you'll need to research and gather data about your market.

 What to Focus on in this Section of Your Small Business Plan